sakislaz/taverna-kolios/blueprint.md

 ## Current Plan

-- Create the basic structure of the Home page.
-- Add a title and a 2-column grid of 6 buttons with different background colors.
-- Style the buttons with rounded corners, shadows, and white text.
-- Integrate the Home page into the main `App.jsx` component.
+- **Resolve Git Authentication Issue**: The user is the owner of the repository but is unable to push changes.
+The current plan is to authenticate the local Git environment with the correct GitHub account.